 - Applesauce.
 You can substitute with an equal quantity of pureed banana.

-How to make a healthy, tasty and vegan Zucchini Bread:
+How to make Vegan Zucchini Bread

 - This is an extremely easy recipe to make and you don't really need any special equipment like a hand mixer or stand mixer.
 You do need two loaf pans, but if you don't have them, you can also bake these in cake tins.
 Or bake them up into muffins.
 If you are making zucchini muffins with this recipe, cut down baking time to between 25 and 30 minutes and check with a toothpick to make sure they're done.